Top

 • One spouse doesn’t have enough property/assets to provide basic needs

 Alimony is not designed to last indefinitely in Texas.
-It will only last until the spouse requesting alimony is able to meet their minimum reasonable needs.
+It will only last until the spouse requesting alimony can meet their minimum reasonable needs.

 The maximum duration of alimony in Texas is: